Short Game Course intro thumbnail

 Of course, if you are headed over a bunker and there is a water hazard behind the hole, get the ball on the green.
 However, many times the shots are simple, and you can chip them in if you spend just a second to read the green.

-Look at the entire shape of the green and how it is sloped.
+Look at the entire shape of the green and its slope.
 Think about how your shot is going to bounce when it makes contact with the surface of the green.
 Chances are it will hit and bounce left or right, depending on the slope of the green.

 Practice with Pressure if You Want It to Stick